flim-labs/flim-labs-api/Spectroscopy/README.md

 # Spectroscopy

-Here you can find the commented code used in [Spectroscopy](/Spectroscopy/spectroscopy.py) example
+Here you can find the commented code used in [Spectroscopy](/Spectroscopy/spectroscopy.py) example.
+In the file [Spectroscopy_post_processing.ipynb](/Spectroscopy/Spectroscopy_post_processing.ipynb) contained in this folder you can find some examples of how to process spectroscopy data saved from the experiment to extract additional information and parameters.

 ##### Needed libraries